um-grex/grex-docs/content/docs/computecanada/_index.md

 Compute Canada also maintains a user authentication service and usage database called CCDB.
 On Grex, we rely on CCDB for accessing our system.
 The first step to get started with Grex is to [**register**](https://ccdb.computecanada.ca/account_application "Apply for an account") for a Compute Canada account at the CCDB website.

-### Compute Canada on the Web
+### The Alliance (Compute Canada) on the Web

 - Digital Research Alliance of Canada [official website](https://alliancecan.ca/)
 - The Alliance database [CCDB](https://ccdb.computecanada.ca/ "Compute Canada accounts database")
 - The Alliance user documentation [Wiki](https://docs.alliancecan.ca/wiki "the Alliance user documentation Wiki")
-- Status page for the [Alliance clusters](https://status.alliancecan.ca/"Status page for the Alliance services")
+- Status page for the [Alliance clusters](https://status.alliancecan.ca/ "Status page for the Alliance services")

 ### Getting a Compute Canada Account